ThiccIndustries/Github-ROMOcean-Theme/README.md

 ## License

-This software is provided without warranty under the:
+This software is provided without warranty under the:<br>

-Thicc-Industries-I-Don't-Care-Do-What-You-Want License.
+Thicc-Industries-I-Don't-Care-Do-What-You-Want License.<br>

-This allows the end user to Do What You Want, I Don't Care.
+This allows the end user to Do What You Want, I Don't Care.<br>